sjspielman/tasty/software-setup/zoom-procedures.md

 We will use Zoom breakout rooms in the following capacities during training:

 * To provide 1:1 help during instruction as needed.
-* To group participants during exercise portions of instruction.
+* To hold smaller group Q/A sessions after each instruction session.
 * _Optionally_ to group participants during consultation sessions who are working on similar tasks or the same exercise notebooks.

 For example, if you need assistance during live instruction, the host might place you in a breakout room with a different instructor who can help you solve your issue.